 Chair Simpson welcomed Dennis Einarson back to the SWC.
 Dennis is returning as Senior Scientific Advisor to the SWC, having recently retired from a career as an impact biologist with the BC Ministry of Environment and Climate Change Strategy.

-Councillor Cannon and Councillor Anderson entered the meeting at 9:00 AM
+Councillor Cannon and Councillor Anderson entered the meeting at 9:00 AM summary The meeting agenda for March 9th 2022 be approved.

-Adoption of meeting summary

-Moved/seconded by Mayor Christian/Councillor Cannon that:
+Adoption of Moved/seconded by Mayor Christian/Councillor Cannon that: